 - a.
 Principal's Responsibilities: The Principal ensures that: - appropriate policies and procedures are adopted to safeguard children in the School; - these policies are implemented and followed by all staff; - sufficient resources and time are allocated for staff to carry out their responsibilities effectively; - b.
-Leadership Responsibilities: The Head and the Bursar for the teaching/ classroom staff and for the support staff ensure all of the following, that: - all those working in the School are suitable people; - all staff and adult helpers in the School are able to voice their concern if they feel that a child is vulnerable, or that there are any particular practices that are unsafe - staff undergo relevant, regular training and supervision to maintain up to date in issues of safeguarding. - c.
+Leadership Responsibilities: The SLT ensure that: - all those working in the School are suitable people; - all staff and adult helpers in the School are able to voice their concern if they feel that a child is vulnerable, or that there are any particular practices that are unsafe - staff undergo relevant, regular training and supervision to maintain up to date in issues of safeguarding. - c.
 Safer recruitment training: The Strategic Leadership Team (SLT) and Senior Management Team (SMT) as appropriate have completed a Safer Recruitment in Education course and receive further regular training to raise their awareness and to improve their knowledge of safer recruitment as required by legislation and also agreed locally.
 Any requirement to update training will be assessed yearly.
 Other staff members involved in recruiting may also be offered the opportunity to complete a Safer Recruitment in Education course. - d.
 Equal Opportunities: The School does not discriminate between candidates on the basis of any protected characteristic including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.
 Knightsbridge School is mindful of the requirements relating to the recruitment of ex-offenders as set out above. - e.
-Referrals to DBS: This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual:- - has applied for a position at the School despite being barred from working with children; and/or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+Referrals to DBS & TRA: This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
+Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS & TRA in circumstances where an individual:- - has applied for a position at the School despite being barred from working with children; and/or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.